TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 3/Proverbs 3.20.md

 ---

-By his knowledge the depths were broken up, And the skies drop down the dew.
+By his knowledge, the depths were broken up, and the skies drop down the dew.